I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 Read verses 1-2.
 The last verse of the previous chapter tells us that Ruth gathered grain in the fields until the harvests were finished.
 The next step in the process was winnowing.
 This is how the grain was separated from the chaff or outer shell.
 The grain or seed kernel within is what gets ground into flour.
 The chaff is a rough, inedible outer shell that needs to be removed.
 Winnowing was done with wind or air.
-The pod of wheat or barley was tossed into the air on a threshing floor, and the heavier seed would fall to the ground to be collected or ground there, and the chaff, the shell, which was much lighter would blow away in the wind.
+The pod of wheat or barley was tossed into the air above a threshing floor, and the heavier seed would fall to the ground to be collected or ground there.
+The chaff, the shell, which was much lighter, would blow away in the wind.
 Sometimes people did this using a basket with special holes in it called a winnowing fan, which would knock the seed loose.
 Sometimes they laid out the grain on a threshing floor and led oxen or sheep to walk over the hard shells and knock the seeds loose.
 This was done in a big open area where the chaff could blow away on the wind, and the hard stone floor would hold the seed, instead of a dirt floor where it would be trampled into.

-What was Naomi trying to do for Ruth?
+In verses 1-2, what was Naomi trying to do for Ruth?

 Read Deut.
 25:5, Lev.
 25:47-49.
 What was Boaz to them and why was that significant?

 What did Naomi say Boaz would be doing?